KipSigei/afpolgis-data-connector/README.md

 5. Browse for the .zip file you downloaded and click **Install Plugin**.

 ## Usage Instructions
-1. After installation, the plugin will appear in the QGIS toolbar or under **Plugins > QGIS Ona API Connector**.
+1. After installation, the plugin will appear in the QGIS toolbar or under **Plugins > AfpolGIS Data Connector**.
 2. Click the plugin icon to open the main dialog.
 3. Fill out the required fields:
    - **API Base URL**: Provide the base domain of the Ona API i.e api.whonghub.org.